comunica/Article-ISWC2018-Resource/content/introduction.md

 Comunica and its default modules are publicly available on GitHub and the npm package manager under the open-source MIT license.

-This article is structure as follows:
+This article is structured as follows.
 In the next section, we discuss the related work, followed by the main features of Comunica in [](#features).
 After that, we introduce the architecture of Comunica in [](#architecture), and its implementation in [](#implementation).
 Next, we compare the performance of different Comunica configurations with the TPF client in [](#comparison-tpf-client).